Who may participate?

 I’ve sat through the lecture, but I need to leave early.
 Can I skip the tour?

-Yes, missing a tour will not counted as an absence.
+Yes, missing a tour will not count as an absence.

 May parents and teachers attend the tours?